ltsharma/news/readme.md

 # News App

+Sample News app using react native. tried to do MVVM pattern using costom hooks.

 - The aplication is developed in `expo managed workflow` as it is bit faster to develop and easy to share.
 - used `expo-sqlite-sql-helper` package to work with sqlite, which is developed erlier by myself.
 - used `redux` for states, `redux-thunk` for async actions.